 Arrested and charged with a crime?
 The consequences are very serious.
 You may face many years in prison.
 As well as loss of your job, driver s license, family problems, and the list goes on.
 First, retain an experienced criminal defense lawyer.
 Chattanooga attorney Jim Purple defends criminal defendants in Tennessee, and has since 1982.
-Our attorneys practice in Sessions Criminal, Criminal Court, and City Courts: Red Bank, East Ridge, Collegedale, Soddy Daisy, and more.
+Our attorneys and legal team practice in Sessions Criminal, Criminal Court, and City Courts: Red Bank, East Ridge, Collegedale, Soddy Daisy, and more.

 Chattanooga Criminal Law

 The criminal law sets the acceptable limits of conduct in society.
 Everyone is expected to obey the criminal law.
 But, break the law, you suffer the penalty of punishment.